alangallauresi/publicProofs/README.md

 This work is licensed under CC BY-NC-SA 4.0.
 See LICENSE for details.
 For commercial inquiries, contact alan.gallauresi@gmail.com.

-# The Geosodic Tree: Canonical Meltdown-Free Expansions
+# Various Pinion Theory Proofs

 This repository contains the formal proof of the **Geosodic Tree**, a meltdown-free expansion structure ensuring irreversible, balanced growth in computational models.

+It also includes the **Countdown Proof**, which rigorously embeds all Countdown expressions into a depth-5 meltdown-free tree, proving injectivity and structural integrity.

 ## 📜 Citation
 If you use this work, please cite it as: